 It was also clear from putting Dog Trousers to the test that the quality of the material was fantastic.
 It felt like a good quality rain jacket for humans so I felt comfortable knowing that Belinha would be protected but wouldn’t overheat in them.
 Dog Trousers are not cheap but we can understand why as the quality is high.
 If you have a dog that is prone to a muddy tummy in our lovely English weather then I think they will be a worthwhile purchase.

-And finally, just before we give the verdict on our Dog Trousers review, £2 from the sale of each pair of Dog Trousers is donated to 1 Dog at a Time Rescue UK, which cares for and re-homes abused Romanian street dogs so that makes it a double paws up from us.
+And finally, £2 from the sale of each pair of Dog Trousers is donated to 1 Dog at a Time Rescue UK, which cares for and re-homes abused Romanian street dogs so that makes it a double paws up from us.

 To keep up with The Dog Trouser Company, you can find them on: Facebook | Instagram | Twitter